Lucaslah/InkStats-v2/index.md

 ```
 3. For More Examples Check the Examples Folder in the Repo
 4. See more about the Module [here](https://github.com/Lucaslah/InkStats-v2/wiki/Getting-Started:-Module)

-## Local Development
-1. Clone the Repo: `git clone https://github.com/Lucaslah/InkStats-v2.git`
-2. Chnage to the Dir you cloned: `cd InkStats-v2`
-3. Install Required Stuff: `yarn` or `npm install`
-4. Start the app: `yarn start serve` or `npm start serve`
-2. Chnage to the Dir you cloned: `cd InkStats-v2`
-3. Install Required Stuff: `yarn` or `npm install`
-4. Start the app: `yarn start serve` or `npm start serve`

 ## Documentation
 See the [Wiki](https://github.com/Lucaslah/InkStats-v2/wiki)